Monday, March 18, 2013

 Died 1810

-* H * T * on top flat of octagon barrel & asterisk to the right.
+* H * T * on the top flat of the octagon barrel & asterisk to the right.

-Even on the side plate below there is a design that closely resembles the etching on the bottom of Maria's headstone.
+Even the side plate below has a design that closely resembles the etching on the bottom of Maria's headstone.

-Similar design on both the sideplate above & the headstone below.
+Similar designs on both the side plate above & the headstone below.

-In 1827 Henry Topper sold his gun shop, house and land to Christopher Slonaker another Hampshire County Gunsmith.
+1827 Henry Topper sold his gun shop, house, and land to Christopher Slonaker, another Hampshire County Gunsmith.
 In the 1830 Census, Henry Topper is in Napier, Bedford County Pennsylvania.
-A few years later he is found living in Westmoreland County Pennsylvania.
-He dies there and is buried in Saint Vincent Cemetery in Latrobe in 1839.
+A few years later, he is found living in Westmoreland County, Pennsylvania.
+He died there and was buried in Saint Vincent Cemetery in Latrobe in 1839.

-Any information on John "Henry" Topper or guns made by him would be appreciated.
+Any information on John "Henry" Topper or the guns he made would be appreciated.

 THANKS TO THE COLLECTORS WHO ALLOWED US TO POST PICTURES OF THEIR RIFLES.
 DO NOT COPY PICTURES.